ttamizharasi/Miniproject/README.md

 ## Results and Impact
 <!--Give the results and impact as shown below-->
-The Sign Language Detection System enhances accessibility for individuals with hearing and speech impairments, providing a valuable tool for inclusive communication.
-The project's integration of computer vision and deep learning showcases its potential for intuitive and interactive human-computer interaction.
+The online fake currency detection using machine learning delivers an accurate, real-time system for identifying counterfeit banknotes.
+It analyzes features like texture, color, and security marks, reducing human error and ensuring reliable detection.
+The project enhances financial security, minimizes fraud-related losses, and builds trust in transactions.
+Additionally, it provides a scalable foundation to adapt to evolving counterfeiting techniques.

 This project serves as a foundation for future developments in assistive technologies and contributes to creating a more inclusive and accessible digital environment.

 ## Articles published / References
-1.G.
-A. R. Sanchez, "A computer vision-based banknote recognition system for the blind with an accuracy of 98% on smartphone videos", J. Korea Soc.
+1. G. A. R. Sanchez, "A computer vision-based banknote recognition system for the blind with an accuracy of 98% on smartphone videos", J. Korea Soc.
 Comput.
 Inf., vol. 24, pp. 67-72, Jun.
 2019.

-2. [5]T. D. Pham, C. Park, D. T. Nguyen, G. Batchuluun and K. R. Park, "Deep learning-based fake-banknote detection for the visually impaired people using visible-light images captured by smartphone cameras", IEEE Access,  vol. 8, pp. 63144-63161, Apr.
+2. T. D. Pham, C. Park, D. T. Nguyen, G. Batchuluun and K. R. Park, "Deep learning-based fake-banknote detection for the visually impaired people using visible-light images captured by smartphone cameras", IEEE Access,  vol. 8, pp. 63144-63161, Apr.
 2020.